Wendy Williams Reportedly Believes She’s ‘Irreplaceable,’ Fighting To Get Back To Her Show, Says Source

 According to multiple reports, the younger woman has been rumored to be Kevin’s longtime lover for more than 10 years.
 In addition to the alleged affair, Kevin reportedly purchased a home with Sharina not far from the New Jersey home he shares with Wendy Williams.
 It is now being reported that Kevin and Sharina are expecting their first child together.

-Then, to make matters worse, Kevin’s mother recently spoke publicly admitting her son had been physically abusive to Wendy Williams throughout their marriage.
+Then, to make matters worse, Kevin’s mother recently spoke publicly, admitting her son had been physically abusive to Wendy Williams throughout their marriage.
 The new abuse reports sparked a media firestorm because Kevin’s own mother was the one to reveal it but Wendy Williams has yet to confirm or deny the claims.

 Right now, there is still no definitive date set for Wendy Williams’ return to daytime television.
 However, she is hoping to do so in the foreseeable future.